Are you on the hunt for Dracula around Brasov Castle? From Bran Castle to Peles Castle, these are the best castles near

 It is among these mountains in Transylvania that you will find Brasov.

 With a population of just shy of 300,000 people, Brasov feels like a small mountain town a 10th of its size.
 The city is extremely easy to walk around, and wherever you look you’ll have the Carpathian Mountains as your backdrop.

-I stayed at Kismet Dao Hostel (45 lei, approximately €9 per night), a place with nearly 1,200 reviews on Hostelworld, though I think that’s partly due to the free beer you get (yes, the hostel gives you a free beer a day – how amazing is that!?)
+I stayed at Kismet Dao Hostel (45 lei, approximately €9 per night), a place with over 2,000 reviews on Hostelworld, though I think that’s partly due to the free beer you get (yes, the hostel gives you a free beer a day – how amazing is that!?)